jzy3d/panama-gl/README.md

 This project explore Native OpenGL capabilities of Panama Early-Access Release.
 JDK 17 incubation comes with [JEP-412 : Foreign Function & Memory API](https://openjdk.java.net/jeps/412) which offers a brand new way of accessing native libraries.

+YOU WILL NEED PANAMA ON JDK, it requires a [special download here](https://jdk.java.net/panama/)

 We here show how to use Panama to generate an OpenGL wrapper for Jzy3D, which already uses JOGL for GPU rendering and EmulGL for CPU rendering.

 ## Demos